Things To Do

 How to reach Chengdu by plane.

-The main international airport serving Chengdu, located about 16 kilometers southwest of the city center.
+The main airport serving Chengdu, offering flights to various domestic and international destinations, located about 16 km from the city center.

 Walkability